etnt/mbrain/README.md

 a la nginx, is needed.
 And as the final touch; it also makes it possible to implement a simple form of load balancing.

+The only thing that the backend node(s) need to do is to call the *mbrain:ping()* function (or *mbrain:ping(Host)* ).
+This will setup a connection to the *mbrain* node and a watcher process will be started that ensures that this connection will stay up.

 Isn't Erlang wonderful :-)

 --Tobbe